 The Sex crimes Unit consists of one sergeant and eight detectives and a Sex Offender Coordinator.
-This unit is responsible for investigation of sexual related cases such as sexual assaults on children, incest, adult sexual assault and luring.
-The unit is also responsible cases involving Adult Protective Services case such as care taker neglect and financial fraud against the elderly.
-The unit is also responsible for conducting compliance checks on registered sex offenders, maintaining a database of registered sex offenders and providing awareness to the public of sexually violent predators.
+This Unit is responsible for investigation of sexual related cases such as sexual assaults on children, incest, adult sexual assault and luring.
+The Unit is also responsible for cases involving Adult Protective Services cases such as care taker neglect and financial fraud against the elderly.
+They also conduct compliance checks on registered sex offenders, maintaining a database of registered sex offenders and providing awareness to the public of sexually violent predators.

 The Evidence Facility is operated by two civilian employees.
-They receive, store and maintain all evidence collected my members of the Sheriff’s Office.
-They also handle found property, property for safekeeping and vehicle impounded by members of the Sheriff’s Office.
+They receive, store and maintain all evidence collected by members of the Sheriff’s Office.
+They also handle found property, property for safekeeping and vehicles impounded by members of the Sheriff’s Office.